KaterynaLove/moodle-auth_classlink/README.md

 4. To configure the plugin, from the Moodle Administration block, go to Site Administration > Plugins > Authentication > Manage Authentication.
 5. Click the icon to enable the plugin, then visit the settings page to configure the plugin.
 Follow the directions below each setting.

-For more documentation, visit https://docs.moodle.org/37en/classlink
+For more documentation about ClassLink OAuth2 Workflow, visit https://developer.classlink.com/docs/oauth2-workflow

 For more information including support and instructions on how to contribute, please see: https://github.com/GopalSharma/moodle-auth_classlink/README.md